daos-stack/daos/utils/docker/cloud/README.md

 ### Running DAOS Docker Images

-This section presents one ways of running the `daos pool autotest` subcommand with docker images build according to the previous section.
+This section presents how to run some relevant use cases with a docker image build according to the previous section.
 In a first time the following environment variables of the docker environment file `utils/docker/cloud/.env` must be defined:
 - `DAOS_CLIENT_UID`: User id of the client (e.g.,  "666")
 - `DAOS_CLIENT_GID`: Group id of the client (e.g., "999")